 One consequence of seeing personal happiness as the principal function of marriage is, ironically, an increase in divorce.
 In the past, couples would often stay together for the sake of the children.
 Today, notes the report, only 15% of the population agree that “when there are children in the family, parents should stay together even if they don’t get along.”
-However, sometimes you have to think of your happiness as well, if you are totally miserable in your marriage, then it is probably time to divorce, you can even hire a law firm that specialize in divorces that involve children like Peter and May (you can visit now if you are interested in checking out their website).
+However, sometimes you have to think of your happiness as well.
+If you are totally miserable in your marriage, then it is probably time to search up on some law firms and consider getting a divorce, in which case you can even hire a law firm that specializes in divorces that involve children like Peter and May (you can visit now if you are interested in checking out their website).
 However, having said that, a lot of families will stick together if children are involved.
 Which is understandable.
 The data back up these observations:

 — About a third of all children and more than two-thirds of black children are born out of wedlock.

 — An estimated 40% of all children today are expected to spend some time in a cohabiting couple household during their growing-up years.

 — Roughly a million children each year experience parental divorce and its aftermath.

 Turning this situation around will not be easy, notes the report.
 The authors cite evidence demonstrating that for many single young adults the connection between marriage and parenthood is fading.
 In fact, while marriage used to come before parenthood in the sequence of events, today, in many cases, the sequence is reversed.